mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/release-notes/2.1.4/index.md

 ### Konvoy migration preserves providerIDs

-Attempting to migrate existing vSphere 1.8 clusters to 2.1 results in failure.
-The problem occurred when migrating a 1.8 cluster with a cloud-privider who assigned providerIDs to each node.
-Originally we would replace these with D2iQ IDs, but now we preserve the providerIDs.
+Previously, attempting to migrate existing 1.8 clusters to 2.1 ended in failure due to providerID issues with the migration.
+The problem occurred when migrating a 1.8 cluster with a cloud-provider that assigned providerIDs to each node.
+Originally we would replace these with D2iQ IDs, but now we preserve the providerIDs, so that these migrations now succeed.

 ## Additional resources